aquasecurity/trivy-operator/CONTRIBUTING.md

 install the operator.

-So if modifying the operator helm params, please do so by modifying the Helm chart, then run `make generate-helm-docs` to ensure the helm docs are up-to-date.
+So if modifying the operator helm params, please do so by modifying the Helm chart, then run `mage generate:docs` to ensure the helm docs are up-to-date.

 ## Operator Lifecycle Manager (OLM)